omerburakozgur/omerburakozgur/README.md

 📖 My current classes are: Game Architecture, Applied Computer Animation, Serious Games, Visual Effects.

+📚 Belongside game development and programming; I also work on game design and 3D design, creating GDD's, TDD's and 3D models.

 💬 You can ask me anything related to my projects and areas of interest.